itsmesarath/pbot/README.md

 - Create the destination directory if it does not exist yet (or a timestamped one in `../exports/` when none is provided).
 - Copy the current `HEAD` sources into that directory using `git archive`.
-- Initialize a new git repository and perform the initial commit for you.
+- Initialize a new git repository, create a `main` branch, and perform the initial commit for you.
+- Optionally add a remote named `origin` when you supply a repository URL as the second argument.

-After it finishes you can `cd` into the new directory, add a remote (e.g., GitHub), and push the freshly created repository.
+After it finishes you can `cd` into the new directory and push the freshly created repository (if you provided a remote the script prints the exact `git push` command to run).

 ## 🔑 Configuration